 - Lemon Zest

 - Trim the asparagus stalks of the tough bottom portion.
-The best way to determine this is to pick up a stalk of asparagus holding it at the half way point and the bottom of the stalk.
+The best way to determine this is to pick up a stalk of asparagus, holding it at the halfway point and the bottom of the stalk.
 Bend the asparagus until it breaks.
-The bottom portion is the tougher portion and can be discarded.
-Line up the rest of the asparagus on a cutting board and trim the remainder, using the broken stalk as a guide.
+Discard the bottom of the asparagus stalk.
+Line up the rest of the asparagus on a cutting board, so the tips are even.
+Trim the remainder of the stalks, using the broken stalk as a guide.

 - Cut the tender stalks into 1″ pieces.